Spartan Scouts Air Assault During Northern Edge 21

 |1

-This work, Spartan Scouts Air Assault During Northern Edge 21 [Image 4 of 4], by MAJ Jason Welch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spartan Scouts Air Assault During Northern Edge 21, by MAJ Jason Welch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT